NotExperiencedDev/avr/docs/README.md

 and
 2. http://mirekk36.blogspot.in/2013/07/attiny10-tpi-usbasp-mkavrcalculator.html

-To load program i'm using USBASP v 2.0
-All done on Linux Mint, in VSCODE, midnight comander, avr gcc
+To load program into ATtiny10 i'm using USBASP v 2.0 All done on Linux Mint, in VSCODE, midnight comander, avr gcc

 After connecting everything (as on the page from second link) i used command (in project folder):